DSlovesR/Getting_and_clearning_data_wk4/README.md

 1- test - Folder contains three files and one sub folder
 	- Subject_test.txt - Each test row identifies the subject who performed the activity.
 Its range is from 1 to 30.
 	- X_test.txt - Test set containing 561 variables.
-	- y_test.txt - Test label
+	- y_test.txt - Test label.
-	- Inertial Signals (folder) not in scope of the assignment 2- train - Folder contains three files and one sub folder
+	- Inertial Signals (folder) not in scope of the assignment.
+2- train - Folder contains three files and one sub folder
 	- Subject_train.txt - Each Training row identifies the subject who performed the activity.
 Its range is from 1 to 30.
 	- X_train.txt - Training data containing 561 variables.
 	- y_train.txt - training labels.
-	- Inertial Signals (folder) not in scope of the assignment
+	- Inertial Signals (folder) not in scope of the assignment.

-3- Activity_labels.txt - Contains 6 actvities with the description
+3- Activity_labels.txt - Contains 6 actvities with the descriptions.

-4- features.txt - List of all features/varaibles
+4- features.txt - List of all features/varaibles.

-5- features_info.txt - detail of variables
+5- features_info.txt - details of variable.

-6- ReadME.txt

 ## Source file(s)